mikef13x/module9README/README.md

 - [License](#license)

 ## Description
-this is my description
+this is the description the user will input!
 ## Installation
-npm i inquierer@8.2.4
+by running "npm i inquirer@8.2.4" in terminal
 ## Usage
-undefined
+for creating read me files
 ## Contributors
-undefined
+michael freeman
 ## Tests
-by running node index
+by running "node index" in terminal

 ## License